 • Drivers engaged in the professional transport of goods and passengers.

 On March 19th it was reported that queues stretching as long as 60km have formed at Poland’s borders with Germany and Czech Republic.
 Due to cancelled flights, Polish residents are attempting to return home via car.
 It is reportedly taking entire day to get through the queue.

-What should I do if I suspect I have Coronavirus?
+What should I do if I'm in Wrocław & I suspect I might have Coronavirus?